Canadian Dividend Kings & Aristocrats – October 2024

 Top Canadian Dividend King Pick for 2024: National Bank

 Out of all the Canadian banks, National bank has been the most generous with its dividend raises over the last 3- and 5-year periods – BUT even with all that dividend generosity, it still has a fairly low payout ratio.
-That bodes well for the long-term, and certainly means there is no dividend cut in store for 2024.
+That bodes well for the long-term, and will result in dividend raises for the foreseeable future.
 I predict an 8-9% increase in the dividend for 2024.

 The banks should continue to benefit from the growing interest rate spreads, and their cautious building of reserves is the exact reason why they are such solid long-term investments.